-Within the perimeters of my daily program at the University of Johannesburg (UJ), a group of students were gathered with the aim of mentoring them with the aim of channelling them into their desired career paths.
+Within the perimeters of my daily program at the University of Johannesburg (UJ), a group of students were gathered with the aim of mentoring them with the aim of channeling them into their desired career paths.
 The selection of students was based on the interest of the students, as it was an open call done to students who were in their second year of their four year degree.
 Interested students availed themselves and were introduced to the program.
 Students had to learn fundamentals involved in research.
 These included literature search, as well as learning basic hands-on activities of experimental research.
 They had to take part in sample fabrication, starting from calculating masses of elements to use, weighing of respective elements (where they had to learn accuracy), cleaning (of elements, especially some rare-earths elements, where they had to learn to handle chemicals, and cleaning of apparatus).
-This was followed by characterization of samples (using powder X-ray diffraction), and subsequently report writing.
+This was followed by characterization of samples (using powder x-ray diffraction), and subsequently report writing.
 This group of 10 students have been actively involved for 9 months prior to the survey that was done using questionnaires.
-Students had to spent at least 6 hours a week in the laboratory which was achieved over two allocated days in a week.
 The responses from some of the questions will be presented and discussed, and subsequently provide some conclusions and recommendations.